Skip to content

 The corrective discipline — tier every capability, gate every escalation — is over-engineering in four cases:

 • Ephemeral, credential-free runners.
-A throwaway container destroyed after the task already bounds the blast radius by environment; layering tiered tools duplicates blast-radius-containment without adding signal.
+A throwaway container destroyed after the task already bounds the blast radius by environment.
+Layering tiered tools duplicates blast-radius-containment without adding signal.

 • No transient-failure surface.
-Idempotent tools that hard-fail with no recoverable error stream remove the post-failure escalation amplifier — the dominant lift the paper measures vanishes.
+Idempotent tools that hard-fail with no recoverable error stream remove the post-failure escalation amplifier.
+The dominant lift the paper measures vanishes.

 The pattern is load-bearing when the deployment uses a mid-tier or open-weight model, the tool catalog spans tiers with real blast-radius differences, and the trajectory includes recoverable errors.